 \subsection{Learning Samplers from Fixed Data on 2D Domains}

 We next studied the impact of using our nested models in solving a variety of TAMP problems in an offline setting.
 We created five 2D robotics domains, each of which requires navigating, picking, and placing different objects in a target container.
-The tasks vary in the object size ranges, graspable regions, and container size ranges and shapes (see Appendix~\ref{app:2DDomains} for additional details).
-We collected demonstration data for solving $N$ tasks from each domain, trained the samplers on the fixed data sets, and evaluated their efficiency in solving $M=50$ unseen tasks.
-We repeated the evaluation over 10 trials with various random seeds controlling the test task generation.
+The domains vary in the object size ranges, graspable regions, and container size ranges and shapes (see Appendix~\appendixRef{app:2DDomains} for additional details).
+We collected demonstration data for solving $K$ problems from each domain, trained the samplers on the fixed data sets, and evaluated their efficiency in solving $K^\prime=50$ unseen problems.
+We repeated the evaluation over 10 trials with various random seeds controlling the test problem generation.